neoforged/Documentation/docs/resources/server/tags.md

 ---
-description: This article explains the format, uses and different kinds of tag files.
+description: The format, uses, and different kinds of tag files.
 sidebar_position: 4
 ---
 # Tags